Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-In this section we study the time dependent AdS$_3$/BCFT$_2$ setting in which an eternal black hole emerges from the boundary effective description \cite{Chu21,Li21}.
-In sec.\ref{sec:DES} we have seen that the entanglement negativity calculated by the bulk DES formula agrees with that calculated by the boundary island formula.
-In this section we will show that in the time dependent case this agreement still holds.
-We also calculate the time evaluation of the entanglement negativity between different parts of the black hole system.
+In this section we investigate the time dependent entanglement negativity in the 2d eternal black hole emerging from the boundary effective description of the AdS$_3$/BCFT$_2$ setting \cite{Chu21,Li21}.
+In sec.\ref{sec:DES} we demonstrate the consistency between the entanglement negativity computed by the bulk DES formula and that computed by the boundary island formula for a static time slice.
+Now we further consider the time dependent case and show that this consistency still holds.
+We also calculate the time evaluation of the entanglement negativity between different parts of this black hole system.